 Battery life is normal.
 We haven't seen any abnormal drain.
 Connectivity (Wi-Fi, Bluetooth, GPS) is also strong across the board.

 Our core apps, which include the likes of Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all working normally at the moment.

 App developers are rolling out iOS 13 support updates so if you're having issues with your apps, make sure you're running the latest version.

-So far, iOS 13.1.2 is running fine on our iPhone 7 models.
-That said, if you're having a good experience on iOS 12, iOS 13.0, iOS 13.1, or iOS 13.1.1, you might want to hang around and wait for the next version of iOS 13 to arrive.
+So far, iOS 13.2.2 is running fine on our iPhone 7 models.
+That said, if you're having a good experience on iOS 12, iOS 13.0, iOS 13.1, iOS 13.1.1, iOS 13.1.2, iOS 13.1.3, or iOS 13.2, you might want to hang around and wait.

-If you need additional feedback about the update, have a look at our list of reasons to and not to install iOS 13.1.2 right now.
+If you need additional feedback about the update, have a look at our list of reasons to and not to install iOS 13.2.2 right now.

 MacBook Pro 16 Keyboard: 5 Things You Need to Know